-Advances in Magnetic Resonance Imaging (MRI) have made it possible to noninvasively and in vivo quantify metals, such as iron, that accumulate in the brain, notably by using susceptibility weighted imaging (SWI).
-In the brain, iron is found in two forms: heme iron, found in the blood, and intra-cellular nonheme iron, most of which is stored in ferritin protein.
+Advances in Magnetic Resonance Imaging (MRI) have made it possible to noninvasively quantify iron that accumulates in people’s brains.
+In the brain, iron is found in two forms: heme iron, found in the blood, and intra-cellular nonheme iron.
 Nonheme iron is a fundamental element that contributes to cellular metabolism.
-However, an increase in free nonheme iron accumulation (out of ferritin, due to deterioration of transport and storage mechanisms) is highly toxic, inducing oxidative stress, cellular degradation, and cell death.
-Excessive concentration of iron in selective regions of the brain (basal ganglia, hippocampus) has been found in disorders such as Parkinson’s disease and Alzheimer’s disease and also in non-pathological aging.
-In addition, some studies have shown associations between iron concentration and cognitive performance.
-However, no study has yet evaluated the impact of brain iron concentration on brain activity that is related to cognitive or psychomotor processes as measured by functional MRI.
+However, an overload of free nonheme iron in the brain is highly toxic, inducing oxidative stress, inflammation, cellular degradation, and cell death.
+Excessive concentrations of brain iron have been found in disorders such as Parkinson’s disease and Alzheimer’s disease and also in non-pathological aging.
+A high concentration of brain iron may lead to brain atrophy and motor and cognitive (e.g., memory) decline.
+However, no study has yet evaluated the impact of brain iron concentration on brain activity and other characteristics of the brain, such as molecular changes.

 The aim of IronAge is to seek associations between age-related iron concentration, brain activity during the performance of tasks, and other brain characteristics.
 In a pilot study that included ca. 45 participants, we found that more brain iron was related to lower brain activity*.
 The ongoing longitudinal study aims to include up to 250 individuals aged 20-80 years.
 In addition to conducting MRI scans, we are taking blood samples to measure iron components and performing genetic studies after DNA extraction (to study the effects of iron genes).
 We are also collecting information about lifestyle, including nutrition.